dotnet/EntityFramework.Docs/entity-framework/core/saving/explicit-values-generated-properties.md

 uid: core/saving/explicit-values-generated-properties
 ---

-# Explicit values for generated properties
+# Setting Explicit Values for Generated Properties

 A generated property is a property whose value is generated (either by EF or the database) when the entity is added and/or updated.
 See [Generated Properties](../modeling/generated-properties.md) for more information.